On this page

 You should take time to compare different homes before you choose.
 We all have different ideas about what we want from a home, so you should research things that are important to you.

-It is important to find out about the homes general rules.
+It is vital that you take time to find out about the general rules of the home.
 For example:

 - Will there be a contract?